AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

 Step 1.
 Upload your materials.

 Step 2.
-Tell Hyperknow what you need.
+Tell Hyperknow What you need.

 Type a plain-language request such as "make me a cheatsheet based on these files" or "create an exam review for chapters 5 through 8," and Orbie will interpret it without you having to navigate any menus or configure any settings beforehand.
+You can also specify the format you want, the level of detail, or the particular topics to emphasize.

 Step 3.
 Wait about two minutes.

-Orbie reads everything you uploaded, identifies the concepts that matter most, and assembles your cheatsheet, with processing time scaling according to document length so that even uploads of five hundred pages or more generally finish in under three minutes.
+Orbie reads everything you uploaded, identifies the concepts that matter most, and assembles your cheat sheet, with processing time scaling according to document length so that even uploads of five hundred pages or more generally finish in under three minutes.

 Step 4.
 Customize and study.